-To schedule a regular show, check the Repeats? box and select either weekly, bi-weekly or monthly from the Repeat Type drop-down menu that will appear.
-Then check the boxes for the days of the week that you want to schedule the regular show on.
+Then select either weekly, bi-weekly or monthly from the Repeat Type drop-down menu.
+If you have selected weekly or bi-weekly, check the boxes for the days of the week that you want to schedule the regular show on.
+If you have selected monthly, you have the option to Repeat By: day of the month (for example the 19th of each month) or day of the week (for example the second Tuesday of each month).

 Uncheck the No End? box and set the Date End for the regular show to finish, or leave the No End? box checked to schedule the show indefinitely.